Russell County Kentucky Genealogy Records Available to Members

 The Southern Bivouac, which was conducted at Louisville for several years by General Basil W. Duke and Richard W. Knott.

 The Illustrated Kentuckian, founded at Lexington in 1892.

 The Southern Magazine of Louisville, published papers by Mr. Allen, stories by Mr. John Fox, Jr., and several other now well-known writers; and the Midland Reviewpublished by Charles J. O'Malley ran for some time.

-The smartest thing which you can do if tell the stories of your ancestor to your children!
+The Children Need to Hear Family StoriesThe smartest thing which you can do is tell the stories of your ancestor to your children!
 What child does not wish to listen to family stories of the past?
 And what adult does not appreciate their grandfathers and patriots of an earlier time?
 Most families discover a Revolutionary War Soldier or one who fought in the American Civil War.
 There is always a good story to tell.
 It simply has to be found.
 That is your job!